Koh Phangan: Top 10 places visitors shouldn’t miss

 This may seem like a daunting idea to most newcomers to Thailand, but it only takes a couple of minutes for you to get the hang of it and feel like a local.

-Here are the things I loved most about Koh Phangan:
+Here are the top 10 things to see in Koh Phangan:

 1. Thong Nai Pan Noi

 An amazing beach.
 Quite and very relaxing.
 It’s rated the best beach in Koh Phangan.

 This area is surrounded by very large, high-end hotels and resorts that are the most expensive on the island.

 Worth a stay if you have the money.